-A registered retirement savings plan (RRSP) is a government-approved account that allows Canadians to plan for retirement.
+A registered retirement savings plan (RRSP) is a government-approved account that helps Canadians to plan for retirement.
 First introduced in 1957, RRSPs provide a way for individuals to save and invest their money in a tax-efficient manner.
 Annual contributions to an RRSP can be used as a tax deduction, which reduces the amount of tax a person will pay on their income.
-In addition, all capital gains and dividends aren’t taxed a long as the money remains in the RRSP.
+In addition, all capital gains and dividends aren’t taxed as long as the money remains in the RRSP.

 How does an RRSP work?

 Every year, Canadians with “earned” income (salaries or wages from a job) who file a tax return may contribute money to an RRSP.
 The contribution limit is defined as either 18% of your previous year’s earned income or a specified amount set by the Canada Revenue Agency (CRA), whichever is less.
 Here are the annual contribution limits since 1991:

 Find the best RRSP in Canada

 Start saving early and watch your retirement savings grow.

 This contribution may then be used as a deduction when filing for the previous year’s taxes.
 For example, if you contribute $2,000 to your RRSP, your income is then reduced by $2,000 for the purpose of calculating the tax you owe.

 Canadians are permitted to hold a wide variety of investments in their RRSPs.
 Some common RRSP investments include:

 - Stocks listed on major Canadian foreign exhanges

 - Mutual Funds